Skip to main content

 * def userName = response.name

-* def userEmail = response.profile.email
+* def userEmail = response.email

 * match userName == '#string'